publiccodenet/SpaceCraft/Notes/README-CODE-REVIEW.md

 **Introduction:**

 > This section summarizes the review of the project's code structure, based on detailed notes captured in [`README-CODE-REVIEW-CODE.md`](./README-CODE-REVIEW-CODE.md).
-It covers the main components (BackSpace, CraftSpace), their interactions, the data/schema pipeline, automation, and key architectural patterns.
+It covers the main components (BackSpace, SpaceCraft), their interactions, the data/schema pipeline, automation, and key architectural patterns.

 **Guiding Prompt for Code Structure Review:**